Everything You Need To Know About The White Heron Bird

 The female is the primary caregiver for the young.
 She will feed the young by feeding them pre-digested liquid food and then partly digested food.

 Eventually, the white heron will feed her nestlings whole food.
 While the male heron will be aggressive, the female will not.
+In a competitive environment, the male will produce loud calls and elaborate instinctive movements to attract females.

 The plumage of the White Heron bird also changes color during the breeding season.
 Its bill, legs, and bare skin around the eyes become brighter.